-On behalf of Wolverine World Wide, Inc. (Wolverine), Rose & Westra, a Division of GZA GeoEnvironmental, Inc. (R&W/GZA), has prepared this Revised Draft Tannery Interceptor System Remedial Action Plan (RAP) for the former Wolverine Tannery in Rockford, Michigan.
-This RAP was prepared in response to your comment letter dated August 17, 2021, and in accordance with Sections 7.7 (b)(i) of the Consent Decree.
+On behalf of Wolverine World Wide, Inc. (Wolverine), Rose & Westra, a Division of GZA GeoEnvironmental, Inc. (R&W/GZA), has prepared this Final Tannery Interceptor System Remedial Action Plan (RAP) for the former Wolverine Tannery in Rockford, Michigan.
+This RAP was prepared in response to your comment letters dated August 17, 2021 and February 10, 2022, and in accordance with Sections 7.7 (b)(i) of the Consent Decree.